Trameurs/DofusFashionistaVanced/README.md

 ❌ Update UI to reflect new Dofus and Prytek
 ✅ Add Forgelance
 🚧(40%) Update all spells to 2.70
 ❌ Update weights of special items including Dofus and Prytek
+❌ Translate new content
+    ❌ French
+    ❌ Spanish
+    ❌ Portuguese
+❌ Add support for new languages
+    ❌ Deutsche
+    ❌ Italian
 ❌ Details before release

 # Reference